friday963/aws-security-specialty-notes/notes.md

             - customer managed: customer managed by customers
         - Can be attached to multiple types at once, identity policies could be attached to user, group, and role all at the same time.
     - Resource based policies
+        - You can tell a RESOURCE based policy if it has a PRINCIPLE attached to it.
+            - Could be a * meaning any user or role ect.
+Or you could put a specific user or role in there.
         - Attached to resources such as S3 bucket.
         - Resource based policies grant the specified PRINCIPLE(role, user), the PERMISSION, to perform specifix ACTION on RESOURCE.
         - What is meant by video 19, 3:47 related to IAM role with a trust policy and permissions policy.
+    - IAM permissions boundaries
+        - Sets the maximum permissions an identity based policy can grant to an IAM entity.
+    - SCP
+        - Specify the max permissions for an OU
+    - Session policies
+        - Used with assumeRole* API actions
 4. RBAC
     - Role based access control
     - May have groups where we place users of similar types together and place permissions policies to the group.